orstavik/JoiEvents/docs/2_EventToEvent/2_NativeCascadeEvents/x_DefaultAction_Checkbox.md

 # DefaultAction: Checkbox

-The defaultAction of click on a checkbox is to flip the value of the checkbox: if the checkbox is empty when you click on it, it becomes checked; if it is checked, it becomes empty.
+The defaultAction of `click` on an `<input type="checkbox">` (hereafter: checkbox) is to flip the value of the checkbox: if the checkbox is empty when you click on it, it becomes checked; if it is checked, it becomes empty.

-## Problem: Errors in the EventCascade of native `<input type="checkbox">`
+## Anti-pattern: `.preventDefault()` as "ctrl+z"

-There are some issues with the EventCascade related to native checkboxes:
+There is a big issue with the EventCascade and use of `.preventDefault()` of native checkboxes.

-1. If you call `.preventDefault()` on the `click` event that causes the `<input type="checkbox">` to change its value, you will cancel the change.
+Imagine the following situation:
+1. The user `click`s on a checkbox.
+2. This action will change the value of the checkbox (if not prevented).
+3. But, a script needs to prevent this change in some circumstances.
+The script therefore adds an event listener on the checkbox for `click` events, and then calls `.preventDefault()` on this `click` event.
+ * This idea is fine.
+You can `click` on a checkbox to change its value.
+If you need to prevent this change, you simply call `.preventDefault()` on the `click` event.

-2. But!
-The task of *changing* the value of the `.checked` property and thus the visual expression of the checkbox in the DOM, is scheduled *before(!)* the `click` event is dispatched.
+But.
+There is a problem: **the browser changes the value of the checkbox *before* the `click` event is dispatched**.
+The checkbox you see on screen and the value of its `.checked` property you read from JS has *already changed* when the `click` event is dispatched.
-3. Thus, if you `click` on an empty checkbox and a script calls `.preventDefault()` on the `click` event, the browser will:
-   1. perform a *first* task to change the state of the checkbox to `checked` *before* the click event is dispatched,
-   2. show the checkbox as `checked` during the entire propagation cycle of the `click` event, including *after* the `click.preventDefault()` method has been called, and
-   3. perform a *second* task that *reverts* the state of the checkbox that was performed in the first task.

 ![EventCascade for native checkbox preventDefault](sketches/native_checkbox_eventcascade.jpg)

-## `change` means "has changed"

-The `change` event is always executed *after* the state-altering task has been performed.
-This means that the `change` event should be read as **"has-changed" event**, NOT as a "will-change".
-You should NOT expect that calling `.preventDefault()` on the `change` event should stop/revert the state-change that has already happened.
-But why?

-The reason is that the `click` event functions as the "will change" event.
-The `<input type="checkbox">` cannot have any children element, and therefore if you place a `click` event listener on the checkbox element, you can be sure that every time this event listener is triggered, it is the checkbox that has been clicked.
-Ie. you can be sure that this click signifies a "will change" of the checkbox.

-If the `<input type="checkbox">` could contain child elements that

-it is simple enough to add an eventListener for click on the input element, and call preventDefault from it.
-There is thus no need for a (before)change event.
-If the input element could be a) parent element, whose b) children also could react to click events, then there would be more of a need to distinguish a before-change event for the checkbox, as a convenience to the user developers.
-But, as this is not the case, and a click hitting a checkbox can only mean one thing: a prelude to a checkbox change, we don't need the extra (before)change event.
+To get the `click.preventDefault()` to produce the expected result, the `click.preventDefault()` method cannot simply *cancel* a queued action not yet done.
+Instead, `click.preventDefault()` must when applied to a checkbox *add* a *second* task that will *undo the changes of the checkbox that has already been implemented*.
+Ie. `click.preventDefault()` adds an "additional ctrl+z task" when checkboxes are clicked.

+Furthermore, the state of a checkbox should be considered unsafe during *any* `click` event listener that might be triggered when a checkbox is clicked:
+1. As `.preventDefault()` might be called at any time during a `click` event propagation,  the state of the checkbox after the `click` event might not be known.
+Fortunately, this is a solved problem.
+The `change` event is dispatched *after* the `click` event has propagated (ie. when `.preventDefault()` is not called).
+The `change` event thus gives the developer easy access to situations when checkbox values "has-changed".
+2. To read the state of the checkbox *before* the EventCascade began, a `click` event listener on a parent element above a checkbox *must* first a) check to see if the checkbox is the target element of the `click` event, and then b) use the inverse value of the `checked` property as the *before* value for the checkbox.
+Not pretty.

-## Demo: EventCascade problems with native `<input type="checkbox">`
+## Demo: CheckboxCtrlZ

 ```html
 <div>